Budget-Constrained Item Cold-Start Handling in Collaborative Filtering Recommenders via Optimal Design: Experimental results

-where $\gamma$ is a predefined threshold (e.g., $4$ or $5$ for the Netflix dataset).
-Notice that the item's bias is estimated by subtracting the average user bias and the overall rating average from the average rating of the users within $\mathcal{U}^i_B$.
-This approach was successfully practiced in \cite{Paterek_KDD2007,Koren_KDD2008,Aharon-Kagian-Koren-Lempel_RecSys2012,Aizenberg-Koren-Somekh_WWW2012}.
-We continue with presenting baselines for \textbf{Problem B}: user selection. \paragraph{Forward greedy selection (B1)} This baseline relies as well on the optimal design approach, and specifically on the A-optimality criterion.
+\textit{\textbf{Forward greedy selection (B1).}} This baseline relies as well on the optimal design approach, and specifically on the A-optimality criterion.
 Basically, it aims to minimize the trace of the inverse of the information matrix $P_B P_B^\top$, similarly to our first algorithm.
 However, the selection is done in a forward manner: starting with an empty set, and greedily adding the user whose contribution is the highest.
 This approach was successfully practiced in many fields of active learning, rather than only for the item cold-start problem of CF-based recommenders (see \cite{krause2007near} for a more comprehensive survey).
-However, we are not aware of any performance guarantee for this algorithm.
+However, we are not aware of any performance guarantee for this algorithm. \\

-\paragraph{Clustering (B2)} Intuitively, having a heterogeneous set of users will result in a more objective ratings of the item.
+\textit{\textbf{Clustering (B2).}} Intuitively, having a heterogeneous set of users will result in a more objective ratings of the item.
 To this end, we suggest to cluster the users with respect to their representation in the Euclidean LFM space and subsequently sample from the resulting clusters.
-For the clustering task, we use the standard $k$-means algorithm with cosine similarity set to be its similarity measure.
+For the clustering task, we use the standard $k$-means algorithm with cosine similarity as its similarity measure.

 We propose two clustering-based baselines for the selection problem, each differs in the number of clusters and the sampling procedure: (1) split the pool of available users into $B$ clusters, and select the users that are closest to the cluster center of mass (one user per cluster); and (2) split the pool of available users into $c$ clusters (where $c<B$), and from each cluster select number of users at random and proportionally to the cluster size.
-For this baseline, the value of $c$ is determined empirically.
+For this baseline, the value of $c$ is determined empirically.\\